-This section contains information regarding the precautions to take with the breather filter hole in Seagate hard disc drives.
-Take the proper precautions to ensure full functionality and to prevent possible damage to the drive.
+This section contains information regarding the precautions which should be taken regarding the breather filter hole in Seagate hard disc drives.
+Proper precautions should be taken to ensure full functionality and prevent possible damage to the drive.

 Figure 3 Breather filter hole location